AqwamCreates/DataPredict-Neural/docs/API/EncodingBlocks/PositionalEncoding.md

 Parameters:

-* finalDimensionSize: The final dimension size for the transformed tensor.
-It is equivalent to the number of labels that are available in the data.
+* sequenceLength: The length of the sequence.

 * nValue: A user defined value for tuning.